-To operate, the loading door is opened, and sharps containers are placed into the hopper.
+To operate, the loading door is opened, and sterilized sharps containers are placed into the hopper.
 Once full, the door is closed, the “start” button depressed and all further operations are completely automatic.
-When warm containers are charged, the normal feed rate is 500 lbs. per hour.
+When warm containers are shredded, the normal feed rate is 500 lbs. per hour.
 If the containers are allowed to cool, this may be reduced to 150 lbs.
 Per hour.